danielwiegand/avalanche-risk/README.md

 ![Avalanche risk scores for six different regions in Bavaria (example from https://www.lawinenwarndienst-bayern.de/res/start_winter.php)](eda/output/regions.png)

-Goal of this project is a) to model the avalanche danger score per region by means of aggregated weather data and b) to identify the most important variables determining avalanche risk.
+Goal of this project are a) to model the avalanche danger score per region by means of aggregated weather data and b) to identify the most important variables determining avalanche risk.
 The following figure shows the steps of this project and some Python packages used.

 ![Chart showing the project plan](eda/output/flowchart.jpg)